corefan/xenko-docs/en/manual/graphics/graphics-compositor/render-textures.md

 Your game is now ready to render the camera to the texture in the scene.

-## Render different objects to different cameras

-You can choose which objects in the scene your cameras render.

 ## Sample

 For an example of rendering to a texture in a project, see the **Animation** sample included with Xenko.